aimms/documentation/guardserversession/integrate-gss-server-job.rst

 Integrate GuardServerSession library with your AIMMS Application
 ==================================================================

-This article is a companion article to :doc:`Incident Handling for Organizations<../310/310-incident-handling-for-organizations>`

 This article describes how to use the `GuardServerSession` library to delegate jobs from your AIMMS app.
 The following steps need to be considered: